 Isaiah reminds the people of God that the land shall be restored to their possession, they shall rejoice to see their people return from the bondage of exile, and they shall be a light to the nations.
 In other words, through the people of Israel, the Savior shall come to all people who seek God with a sincere heart.
 This brings joy and the radiance of God’s glory to all the world and to all people everywhere.
 Through the fidelity of the people of God, and through God’s fidelity to them, all people shall become God’s children and rejoice in the fulfillment of God’s promise to Israel.

 First Reading — Rise up in splendor, Jerusalem!
 The Lord shines upon you and the glory of the Lord appears over you (Isaiah 60:1-6).

 Psalm — Lord, every nation on earth will adore you (Psalm 72).

-Second Reading — The mystery has been made known that the Gentiles are coheirs, copartners in the promise in Christ Jesus through the gospel (Ephesians 3:2-3a, 5-6).
+Second Reading — The Gentiles are coheirs, copartners in the promise in Christ Jesus through the gospel (Ephesians 3:2-3a, 5-6).

-Gospel — Magi from the east arrived, saying, “Where is the newborn king of the Jews?”
-(Matthew 2:1-12).
+Gospel — Magi from the east arrived, looking for the newborn king of the Jews (Matthew 2:1-12).